0xPolygonMiden/miden-node/crates/rpc/README.md

 ### GetBlockByNumber

-Retrieves block data by given block number.
+Returns raw block data for the specified block number.

 ---